-The spring season of the Conservancy’s Youth and Adult Soccer Leagues kick off on March 4, 2020.
+The spring season of the Conservancy’s Youth and Adult Soccer Leagues kick off every year in March.
 Our Youth Soccer League runs for 10-weeks and is a fun and affordable option for kids, 1st through 6th grade, to play on one of the most scenic playing fields in New York City.
-Chloe Gottlieb, mother to last year’s participant Stella Ting, answered our questions about what it was like for Stella to participate in the league, below.
-Registration opens on Monday, February 3rd at 10:00 am here.
-Spots fill up fast, so make sure to save the registration link.
+Chloe Gottlieb, mother to 2019 participant Stella Ting, answered our questions about what it was like for Stella to participate in the league, below.

 How old is Stella and how long has she been participating in the Conservancy’s youth soccer league?